wmauk-sai/auth0-drupal/README.md

 ### Drupal 8

-The `master` branch is developed for Drupal 8.
+Drupal 8 has been supported in the `master` branch since v2.

 ### Drupal 7

-The `1.x.x` branch is developed for Drupal 7 but not regularly maintained.
+Drupal 7 is supported only on v1.
+If you want to contribute to the codebase, please push your PRs against the `1.x.x` branch.
+Note that this branch is not regularly maintained.

 ## Scenarios